Georges Seurat: Later career and personal life

 Seurat concealed his relationship with Madeleine Knobloch (or Madeleine Knoblock, 1868–1903), an artist's model whom he portrayed in his painting Jeune femme se poudrant.
 In 1889, she moved in with Seurat in his studio on the seventh floor of 128 bis Boulevard de Clichy.

 When Madeleine became pregnant, the couple moved to a studio at 39 passage de l'Élysée-des-Beaux-Arts (now rue André Antoine).
 There she gave birth to their son, who was named Pierre-Georges, on 16 February 1890.

 Seurat spent the summer of 1890 on the coast at Gravelines, where he painted four canvases including The Channel of Gravelines, Petit Fort Philippe, as well as eight oil panels, and made a few drawings.

 Death

 Seurat died in Paris in his parents' home on 29 March 1891 at the age of 31.
 The cause of his death is uncertain, and has been variously attributed to a form of meningitis, pneumonia, infectious angina, and diphtheria.
 His son died two weeks later from the same disease.
 His last ambitious work, The Circus, was left unfinished at the time of his death.

-On 30 March 1891 a commemorative service was held in the church of Saint-Vincent-de-Paul.
+On 30 March 1891 a funeral Mass was held in the Church of Saint-Vincent-de-Paul.
 Seurat was interred 31 March 1891 at Cimetière du Père-Lachaise.

 At the time of Seurat's death, Madeleine was pregnant with a second child who died during or shortly after birth.